 With the challenges surrounding data privacy and transparency, there’s a need to focus on improving how you collect, manage, and use first-party data.
 There’s also a pressing need for marketers and businesses to be able to fully utilize all the data they’ve collected.
 CDP aids them in creating a more sustainable practice when it comes to data handling and distribution.

-More than adopting so-called “vanity metrics”, or metrics that look good on a surface level and aren’t particularly meaningful, like page views and the number of followers, having a tool that can accommodate changes in data privacy and can give you actionable metrics is essential for marketers in 2022.
+More than adopting so-called “vanity metrics”, or metrics that look good on a surface level and aren’t particularly meaningful, like page views and the number of followers, having a tool that can accommodate changes in data privacy and can give you actionable metrics is essential for marketers moving forward.

 Customer data platforms and customer data aren’t just relevant to marketing departments.
 They’re also widely used by sales teams, customer success managers, and IT departments, among other constituents.